tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     django-livereload-server==0.2.3
     tornado==4.5.1

-Let's add them, to our `requirements/local.txt` file, which now should read as follows:
+Let's add them to our `requirements/local.txt` file, which now should read as follows:

     -r base.txt